David Boreanaz: Career

-In 2005, Boreanaz began starring opposite Emily Deschanel on the prime time television series Bones.
+In 2005, Boreanaz began starring opposite Emily Deschanel on the primetime television series Bones.
 He also appeared in These Girls, a Canadian film in which he played a biker; the film received a limited theatrical release in Canada in March 2006, after premiering at the Toronto International Film Festival and the Vancouver International Film Festival.
 He has also starred in the independent films Mr. Fix It and Suffering Man's Charity (released on DVD as Ghost Writer), as well as the direct-to-DVD sequel The Crow: Wicked Prayer in which he starred alongside Tara Reid.
-In 2006, he starred in another DVD release, The Hard Easy, which also starred Steve Buscemi, Vera Farmiga and Nick Lachey.
+In 2006, he starred in another DVD release, The Hard Easy, which also starred Steve Buscemi, Vera Farmiga, and Nick Lachey.

 In that same year, he also voiced Hal Jordan in the direct-to-video DC Comics animated feature Justice League: The New Frontier.
-In the season three finale of his TV series Bones, Boreanaz's character Seeley Booth is seen in his bathtub reading an issue of Green Lantern, the character he voiced in that feature.
-As well as being a producer on Bones since its third season, Boreanaz also directed at least one episode every season since Season 4.
-BuddyTV ranked him No. 13 on its "TV's 100 Sexiest Men of 2010" list and No. 18 in 2011.
+In the season-three finale of his TV series Bones, Boreanaz's character Seeley Booth is seen in his bathtub reading an issue of Green Lantern.
+As well as being a producer on Bones since its third season, Boreanaz also directed at least one episode every season since season four.
+BuddyTV ranked him number 13 on its "TV's 100 Sexiest Men of 2010" list and number 18 in 2011.

-In the 2011 movie The Mighty Macs, Boreanaz played the role of Ed T. Rush, NBA referee and husband of Immaculata basketball coach Cathy Rush.
+In the 2011 film The Mighty Macs, Boreanaz played the role of Ed T. Rush, NBA referee and husband of Immaculata basketball coach Cathy Rush.
 In 2013, Boreanaz starred in the miniseries Full Circle as Jace Cooper.
 The same year, Boreanaz starred in the independently made fantasy drama Officer Down as Detective Les Scanlon.
 Boreanaz has also appeared on American Dad! as Seeley Booth in the episode "Less Money, Mo' Problems", on Family Guy as himself in the episode "Road to the North Pole", and in the Baby Blues episode "Teddy-Cam" as the voice of Johnny.

 On March 22, 2017, Boreanaz joined the cast of a CBS drama project based on the United States Navy SEALs.
 The project received a series order on May 12, 2017, and became known as SEAL Team, which premiered on September 27, 2017.